aldryn/aldryn-segmentation/README.md

 ### Critical
 - [ ] !!! segment_pool is a system-wide singleton, so, multiple operators
       would be affecting one another with overrides.
+- [ ] !
+There appears to be a csrf_token conflict of some sort.

 ### Important
 - [ ] The toolbar menu doesn't indicate which branches have active overrides